 Restart Jenkins.

+Need more content on simple job call to server!

 Pipeline

 A Jenkins Pipeline is a suite of plugins, which supports implementing and integrating continuous delivery pipelines into Jenkins.
 The default interaction model with Jenkins, historically, has been very web UI driven, requiring users to manually create jobs, then manually fill in the details through a web browser.
 This requires additional effort to create and manage jobs to test and build multiple projects, it also keeps the configuration of a job to build/test/deploy separate from the actual code being built/tested/deployed.
 This prevents users from applying their existing CI/CD best practices to the job configurations themselves.
 With the introduction of the Pipeline plugin, users now can implement a project’s entire build/test/deploy pipeline in a Jenkinsfile and store that alongside their code, treating their pipeline as another piece of code checked into source control.
 The plugin contains features such as: